 Here at Sage we are closely monitoring the updates and mandates set forth by local, state, and federal agencies with regard to the Coronavirus COVID-19.

-May 25 Eagle County goes into the next “phase” of opening, and here is what that means:
+May 25 Eagle County went into the Blue Square “phase” of opening, and here is what that means:

 May 21, 2020 – Eagle County Public Health and Environment is updating the county’s Public Health Order regarding COVID-19.
 In alignment with the county’s Transition Trail Map, the move to the “Blue” Phase is anticipated to take place on May 25.

 Allows gatherings of up to 50 people.
 Six feet of distance will still be required between non-household members

 - Allows dine-in service at restaurants and bars at a reduced capacity, with social distancing protocols in place.

 - Allows short-term lodging to reopen at a reduced capacity.